Restoring a Piano: Bringing Music Back to Life

 Reassembly and Tuning

-After every piece has been cleaned or repaired, the piano is carefully reassembled.
-This requires patience and precision so that all parts work in harmony.
+After all parts have been cleaned or repaired, the piano is carefully reassembled.
+This requires patience and precision so that everything works in harmony.

 The final step is tuning.
-Technicians adjust the tension of each string to achieve accurate pitch and a beautiful, balanced tone.
-This is where the piano’s voice truly returns.
+Technicians adjust the tension of each string to achieve accurate pitch and a balanced tone.
+This is when the piano’s voice truly returns.

 The Restoration Process: Step by Step